Resident Testimonials

 As July rolled in and residency started, I came to realize that the helpful nature of the entirety of my intern class was not a coincidence, but rather a consistent quality that everybody had at UVA.
 This healthy and welcoming environment, coupled with the academic rigor of working with faculty that are *ridiculously* accomplished, makes for the perfect educational experience, both on the wards and in clinic.

 One thing that surprises me to this day at UVA is how invested everybody in the program is in ensuring your success.
-As soon as people in the program knew that I wanted to pursue ID in fellowship, I had residents sharing their interesting ID cases, chiefs stopping by to chat about my experiences in ID clinic, ID fellows and faculty reaching out to establish mentorships, and our very own Dr. Uthlaut stopping by to chat about a random cool ID case I saw while on nights!
+As soon as people in the program knew that I wanted to pursue ID fellowship, I had residents sharing their interesting ID cases, chiefs stopping by to chat about my experiences in ID clinic, ID fellows and faculty reaching out to establish mentorships, and our very own Dr. Uthlaut stopping by to chat about a random cool ID case I saw while on nights!
 I could not ask for a more encouraging and supportive place to be.

 While reflecting on my experience here at UVA, Esprit De Corps, a phrase that was emphasized multiple times while interviewing, came to mind.
 I’ve seen several program slogans on the interview trail, all of which triggered an invisible eyeroll, lest somebody sees it on my Zoom feed.
 But looking back, there’s no better way to describe the spirit of this program.